Elizabeth Goudge

 Elizabeth de Beauchamp Goudge FRSL (24 April 1900 – 1 April 1984) was an English writer of fiction and children's books.
 She won the Carnegie Medal for British children's books in 1946 for The Little White Horse.
 Goudge was long a popular author in the UK and the US and regained attention decades later.
-In 1993 her book The Rosemary Tree was plagiarised by Indrani Aikath-Gyaltsen; the "new" novel set in India was warmly reviewed in The New York Times and The Washington Post before its source was discovered.
-In 2001 or 2002 J. K. Rowling identified The Little White Horse as one of her favourite books and one of few with a direct influence on the Harry Potter series.
+J. K. Rowling identified The Little White Horse as one of her favourite books and one of few to have a direct influence on the Harry Potter series.

 Biography

 Personal life

 Goudge was born on 24 April 1900 in Tower House in The Liberty of the cathedral city of Wells, Somerset, where her father, Henry Leighton Goudge, was vice-principal of the Theological College.
 Her mother (born Ida de Beauchamp Collenette, 1874–1951) came from Guernsey, where Henry had met her while on holiday.
 The family moved to Ely, when he became principal of the Theological College there, and then to Christ Church, Oxford, when he was appointed Regius Professor of Divinity at the University.
 Elizabeth was educated at Grassendale School, Southbourne (1914–1918) and the art school of University College Reading, then an extension college of Christ Church.
 She went on to teach design and handicrafts in Ely and Oxford.

 After Goudge's father's death in 1939, she and her mother moved to a bungalow in Marldon, Devon.
 They had planned a holiday there, but the outbreak of the Second World War led them to remain.
 A local contractor built them a bungalow in Westerland Lane, now Providence Cottage, where they lived for 12 years.
 Goudge set several of her books in Marldon: Smoky House (1940), The Castle on the Hill (1941), Green Dolphin Country (1944), The Little White Horse (1946) and Gentian Hill (1949).
 After her mother died on 4 May 1951, she moved to Oxfordshire for the last 30 years of her life, in a cottage on Peppard Common outside Henley-on-Thames, where a blue plaque was unveiled in 2008.

 Elizabeth Goudge died on 1 April 1984.